©Christin Gilbert, courtesy Farmboy Fine Arts

-The history of the Mr. and Mrs. P.A.
-Woodward’s Foundation is closely associated with Charles Woodward, Woodward Stores founder.
+Mr. and Mrs. P.A.
+Woodward’s Foundation’s history is closely associated with Charles Woodward, Woodward Stores founder.
 One of his sons, P.A.
 Woodward, maintained an interest and involvement in the family business throughout his life.
 He served as vice-president of the company prior to his retirement.

 During the latter part of their lives, Mr. and Mrs. P.A.
 Woodward donated to many charitable organizations.
 There is no complete record of these contributions, but generally the gifts supported education, health and various religious bodies.